USE BARTER FOR MANY OF YOUR NEEDS!

 “A barter exchange – for those who haven’t used one – combines the functions of classified advertising and a bank.
 Customers sign up to sell anything from drywall to dentistry, the exchange compiles the listings in a directory, and buyers contact sellers directly or through a broker employed by the exchange.”

-" The key to successful bartering is know how to use the system.
+“Think of barter as a supplement to your regular cash business, not a replacement for it.
+For most businesses, producing a 6-8% of sales per year by barter is a reasonable ceiling.” ” The key to successful bartering is know how to use the system.
 Learn to be flexible in your buying habits.
 Give your trade broker time to find what you want, and be willing to help by giving referrals.”

 “There’s no tax advantage or disadvantage to bartering.
 Cash sales and trade sales are treated identical under the tax law.”

 USE BARTER FOR MANY OF YOUR BUSINESS NEEDS!